 And here is the result:

 Video translation is something of a fine art.
-From transcription to subtitling and time-stamping, it requires exceptional attention to detail if the translated video is to live up to the quality of the original.
+From transcription to subtitling and time-stamping, it requires exceptional attention to detail if the translated video file is to live up to the quality of the original.

 I am looking forward to hearing from you.